sandraschi/fastsearch-mcp/docs/VIBECODER_MANIFESTO.md

 3. "This needs a database"
 4. "Let's make it distributed"
 5. "I should probably add tests"
-6. "Might as well rewrite it in Rust"
+6. "Might as well rewrite it in C++"
 7. "This needs its own package manager"
 8. "Let's add AI"
 9. "I should write documentation" (writes this manifesto instead)